 The clutter in your house definitely takes a toll on you.
 But you might not realize the invisible clutter in your heart and mind also has a negative impact on your life.
 It just might be the reason you can’t tackle the stuff that needs to be cleared out.
 In this episode I share some ideas on your cluttered mind and how to manage thoughts, and how your relationships sometimes need a purge too.

-*A full transcript will soon be posted at the bottom of this page.
+*A full transcript is posted at the bottom of this page.